Writers, Speakers, and Ideas

-The Lone Star College "Writers, Speakers, and Ideas" Committee invites authors to speak to Lone Star College – Kingwood students, faculty, and the Houston community about their books.
-Such visits enhances the academic and intellectual atmosphere of the campus by allowing people to meet and talk with writers on a regular basis about their work.
+The Lone Star College "Writers, Speakers, and Ideas" Committee invites authors to speak to Lone Star College-Kingwood students, faculty, and the Houston community about their books.
+Such visits – virtual, during COVID - enhances the academic and intellectual atmosphere of the campus by allowing people to meet and talk with writers on a regular basis about their work.
 This benefits the audience in that it exposes them to a wide variety of ideas of individuals who have reflected seriously on an important or timely issue.
 In addition, this demystifies writing and helps our community to see authors – and possibly themselves – as flesh and blood people grappling with important questions.

-Author talks take place primarily, although certainly not exclusively, in the noontime hour (M, W, or F most likely) in order to allow for greater student, faculty, and community attendance.
-In fact, as part of a MW 12:00 slot, faculty also place these events in their syllabi and have their classes attend relevant addresses.
-When they are on campus, authors sometimes teach a class or host an afternoon faculty discussion, and they will sign copies of their books at the conclusion of their talks.
-We invite between 7-10 authors to campus each academic year.
+Author talks take place primarily, although certainly not exclusively, in the noontime hour (M, W, or F most likely) or on Tuesday evenings at 7:00 p.m. in order to allow for greater student, faculty, and community attendance.
+Faculty also place these events in their syllabi and have their classes attend relevant addresses.
+When they are on campus, authors sometimes teach a class?or host an afternoon faculty discussion, and they will sign copies of their books at the conclusion of their talks.
+We invite?between 7-10 authors to campus each academic?year.

 The "Writers, Speakers, and Ideas" Committee seeks authors based on the following criteria (quotations from the National Association of Scholars):

 - We "seek diversity" including "the intellectual kind," and for "nonfiction, seek works that exemplify important ideas lucidly argued and writers who take their rhetorical task seriously."